groupvine/gv-doc/5-widgets/2-ewAdd.md

 <span class="free">

 * Default responses for an RSVP or Yes-No Email Widget cannot be edited.
-To make widget changes and use a Custom Single/Multiple Choice widget, click the link on the <img src="/docimages/transparent-gear-icon.png" height="22"> Subscription Status page for feature comparisons and upgrade options.
+To make widget changes and have access to the
+Custom Single/Multiple Choice widget, click the link on the <img src="/docimages/transparent-gear-icon.png" height="22"> Subscription Status page for feature comparisons and upgrade options.